ajmpawlik/Bank_tech_test/README.md

 As a client of BANK,
 so that I could know how much money I have in the BANK, I check the balance of the account.

+As a client of BANK,
+so that I could know what transactions I have done,
+I print the statement.